 Repot Right Away

-Always repot a purchased mum plant.
+Always repot a purchased potted mum plant when you get it home.
 They are usually root-bound, meaning that the roots are taking up the majority of the pot.
 Replant the mums in a container larger than the one it came in so the roots have room to spread out and breathe.
-If the plant is root-bound, the roots will have formed a large tangle at the ends.
-Carefully pull the roots apart before repotting.
+Gently loosen tangled roots before repotting to encourage them to grow outward again.

-Water newly planted mums thoroughly, and never let them wilt.
-After they are established, give mums about an inch of water per week.
-When bottom leaves look limp or start to turn brown, water more often.
-Avoid soaking the foliage, which encourages disease.
-Make sure the water seeps into the soil to the roots, otherwise the plant can drown.
+Water your newly potted mums thoroughly, and never let them wilt.
+After they are established, water your mums whenever the soil feels dry.
+If you notice that the bottom leaves look limp or start to turn brown, water more often.
+Avoid soaking the foliage, which encourages leaf diseases.

 Before freezing weather occurs, give the mums you hope to overwinter a little liquid fertilizer ($13, Walmart) that is higher in phosphorus to stimulate root growth.
 Then, once the first hard frost hits, move your plants inside or into an unheated garage.
 Pinch off dead blooms to clean up the plant if you want, but leave branches intact; mums have a better chance of surviving if you wait until spring to prune old stems.